greg-raven/Impeachment-Chronicles/_posts/2021-04-06-trumps-obsession-with-deep-state-conspiracy-delusional-john-boehner-says.md

 Boehner says there is indeed "an entrenched bureaucracy that likes to protect the status quo".
 But he says posturing against it took a "nastier turn" under Trump.

-Even before the former president took up the lie about electoral fraud in his defeat by Joe Biden which was repeatedly thrown out of court but still sent supporters to storm the US Capitol, he claimed the Deep State posed "a threat to democracy itself".
+Even before the former president took up the lie about electoral fraud in his defeat by Joe Biden which was repeatedly thrown out of court but still sent supporters to storm the U.S. Capitol, he claimed the Deep State posed "a threat to democracy itself".

-Boehner calls such talk "very destructive – not to mention delusional", and defends the work of most bureaucrats and also lobbyists.
+Boehner calls such talk "very destructive --- not to mention delusional," and defends the work of most bureaucrats and also lobbyists.

 "Playing hardball or 'creative disruption' or whatever you want to call it can and does work sometimes," he writes.
 "Knee-jerk defenders of President Trump would often say that's what he was up to whenever there was some new pronouncement of action that didn't make sense.

-"Well, they may have been right in some cases … but having to constantly point to the Deep State as this boogeyman responsible for all these problems just seems … weird."
+"Well, they may have been right in some cases ... but having to constantly point to the Deep State as this boogeyman responsible for all these problems just seems ... weird."

 Source: Martin Pengelly, theguardian.com/us-news/2021/apr/06/john-boehner-book-trump-obsession-deep-state-conspiracy